Hip Embolization

 What Is Hip Embolization?

-Hip Embolization is a non-surgical, image-guided procedure that targets and blocks abnormal blood vessels in the hip joint that contribute to chronic inflammation and pain.
+Hip embolization is a non-surgical, image-guided procedure that targets and blocks abnormal blood vessels in the hip joint that contribute to inflammation and pain.

-In osteoarthritis and other degenerative conditions, abnormal blood vessel growth around the joint can worsen pain by increasing inflammation and nerve sensitivity.
-Embolization works by stopping this cycle—blocking the excess vessels to calm inflammation and allow natural healing.
+In arthritis, bursitis, and other degenerative conditions, abnormal blood vessel growth around the joint can worsen pain by increasing inflammation and nerve sensitivity.
+Embolization works by stopping this cycle—blocking the abnormal blood vessels calms inflammation and allows for natural healing.

 Benefits of Hip Embolization